-The backup for each agent includes the following contents from the agent repository (mcm\data folder):
+The backup for each agent includes the following contents from the agent repository (mcm_data folder):

-- The rep subfolder - The metadata files high\water\mark and repchksum
+- The rep subfolder - The metadata files high_water_mark and repchksum

 The repository is locked while the backup are in progress, to avoid creating an inconsistent backup.
-The backup for each agent is created in a subfolder named rep\backup/timestamp under the agent's mcm\data folder, with timestamp reflecting the time the backup began.
-If you want the backup to be at another place, create a soft link from mcm\data/rep\backup to your desired storage location.
+The backup for each agent is created in a subfolder named rep_backup/timestamp under the agent's mcm_data folder, with timestamp reflecting the time the backup began.
+If you want the backup to be at another place, create a soft link from mcm_data/rep_backup to your desired storage location.

-For MySQL Cluster Manager 1.4.6 and later.
 You can list agent backups using the list backups command with the --agent option and the site name: